KevinCrespin/Book-Exchange/README.md

 # Book Exchange

 Book Exchange is a web application that allows students to trade and/or buy books from each other.</br>
-Built on Apache24, MySQL, PHP, BootStrap, HTML, and CSS

 ## Technologies Used